by Pedro Gonzalez

 The list of contraband symbolism, political views, and speech is sure to grow as the war on the specter of white supremacy escalates.
 Some might say that it is paranoid to suspect as much, an example of the slippery slope fallacy.
 Those people also thought that the toppling of statues would stop with Confederate monuments.

 – – –

-Pedro Gonzalez is assistant editor of American Greatness and a Mount Vernon Fellow of the Center for American Greatness.
+Pedro Gonzalez is a senior writer at American Greatness and a Mount Vernon Fellow of the Center for American Greatness.
 He publishes the weekly Contra newsletter.
 Follow him on Twitter @emeriticus.